Mysticmarks/worldforge/apps/cyphesis/README.md

 This can be enabled by setting the environment variable "PYTHONMALLOC" to something (doesn't matter what).
 Upon startup Cyphesis will then use malloc, and write a line about this to the log.

+## Binreloc support

+Cyphesis can use the [binreloc](http://autopackage.org/docs/binreloc/) library to locate its data files relative to the executable at runtime.
+This makes it possible to move the installation without recompiling.
+Binreloc is enabled by default on Unix-like systems but can be disabled by passing `-DCYPHESIS_USE_BINRELOC=OFF` to CMake.
+When disabled, compiled-in paths are used instead.

 ## Performance measuring through Remotery

 Performance tracking through [Remotery](https://github.com/Celtoys/Remotery) is built in,